-Exhibit 8-57: Scenario 1, Future Capacity Mix
+Exhibit 8-66: Scenario 1, Future Capacity Mix

-As PREPA's units and the thermal PPOA's are phased out, the operating reserves decline from 77% in 2019 to a low of 46% by 2025.
-The Planning Reserve Margin of 30% appears not to have been binding constraint on the LTCE plan formulation in this Scenario and observes a minimum of 41% in 2025.
+As PREPA's units and the thermal PPOA's are phased out, the operating reserves decline from 70% in 2019 to a low of 42% by 2025.
+The Planning Reserve Margin of 30% appears not to have been binding constraint on the LTCE plan formulation in this Scenario.